 Phase III: College Success Program

-The Elon Academy College Success Program, started fall 2010, is designed to ensure college completion for scholars once they enter college.
-In this phase of the program, Academy staff visit scholars on their campuses to provide scholars and families with academic, social, and mentoring/advising support, as well as assistance in securing additional financial aid.
+The College Success Program is designed to ensure college completion for scholars once they enter college.
+In this phase of the program, Academy staff visit scholars on their campuses to provide scholars and families with additional academic, social and mentoring/advising support, as well as assistance in securing additional financial aid.
+The impact of the program is expanded when Elon Academy college scholars return to the campus and the community to inspire and support Elon Academy Phase One scholars who also dream of a college education by serving as mentors and teaching assistants during the residential summer program.

 Phase IV: Alumni Program

-Currently the Academy serves 133 scholars (62 in college and 71 in high school) and approximately 350 family members.
-Our scholars, who are now freshmen, sophomore, and juniors in college, have been awarded more than $2 million in merit-based aid.
-Two of our graduates have been awarded Gates-Millennium Scholarships.
+Currently the Academy serves 148 scholars (84 in college and 64 in high school) and approximately 350 family members.
+Our college scholars have been awarded more than $4 million in merit-based aid.
+Four of our Elon Academy scholars have been awarded the prestigious Gates-Millennium Scholarship.
 Overall, 88% of scholars who begin the high school program remain in the program for the three years.
-Of those who complete the program 100% are accepted into college.
+Of those who complete the college access program, 100% have been accepted into college.

 College Access Team (CAT) Mentors and Senior College Access Team Mentors